omgnetwork/elixir-omg/README.md

     - this mode will store easily accessible register of all transactions _for a subset of addresses_ (currently, all addresses)
     - this mode will leverage the Postgres-based `WatcherDB` database

-In releases, `watcher` refers to the security-critical mode, while `watcher_informational` refers to the security-critical and informational API mode.
+In releases, `watcher` refers to the security-critical mode, while `watcher_info` refers to the security-critical and informational API mode.

 ### Using the watcher